 My mother used to make the rose petals into the most delicious spoon sweet and also she made both rodostagma, rodo (pl. roda) meaning roses and stagma, a drop – distillation (rose water) and anthonero, anthos meaning blossoms and nero, water (citrus blossom water).

-I made it in the afternoon and it was cloudy and not much natural light to take proper pictures.
+I made it in the afternoon and it was cloudy and there was not much natural light to take proper pictures.
 I decided to keep one in the refrigerator to photograph it the other day but I had already added the caramelized pistachios and by the next day the sugar had melted.

 I used to think that this recipe is Cypriot but in the ’80s after the war in Lebanon, many Lebanese came to live in Cyprus and we learned that they made it as well and it is called muhallabiyeh.
 That really did make sense as the word itself sounds like Arabic.
 Since then we learned to make their version of mahalebi, as well.
 I will prepare and post that recipe another day.

-Preparation and cooking time: 5 minutes
+Preparation and cooking time: 15 minutes

-Ingredients for caramelized pistachios:
+For caramelized pistachios:

 - 1/2 cup of unsalted pistachios